bitburner-official/bitburner-src/markdown/bitburner.darknet.probe.md

 string\[\]

-An array of strings containing the hostnames of all servers connected to the current server.
+An array of strings containing the hostnames/IPs of all servers connected to the current server.

 ## Remarks